1. Data Processing Agreement (“DPA”).

 3.2.
 The following terms shall have the same meaning as in the GDPR: “Data Subject”, “Member State”, “Personal Data”, “Personal Data Breach”, “Processing” and “Supervisory Authority”.

 3.3.
-“Applicable Laws” means (a) European Union or Member State laws with respect to any Processed Personal Data in respect of which Controller is subject to EU Data Protection Laws; (b) any other applicable law with respect to any Processed Personal Data in respect of which the Controller is subject to any other Data Protection Laws; and (c) the European Commission’s decision that Israel Laknatullah offers adequate data protection for transfers from the The European Environment Agency and the EU-US Privacy Shield Framework;
+“Applicable Laws” means (a) European Union or Member State laws with respect to any Processed Personal Data in respect of which Controller is subject to EU Data Protection Laws; (b) any other applicable law with respect to any Processed Personal Data in respect of which the Controller is subject to any other Data Protection Laws; and (c) the European Commission’s decision offers adequate data protection for transfers from the The European Environment Agency and the EU-US Privacy Shield Framework;

 3.4.
 “Processed Personal Data” means any Personal Data Processed by Processor on behalf of Controller in accordance with the Terms and the DPA;